alsosprachben/mnvkd/README.md

 ## Synopsis

-`mnvkd` is an application server framework for C. Applications are composed of stackless coroutines grouped like micro-threads in sets of micro-processes that each span individual contiguous memory segments that form micro-virtual-memory-spaces.
+`mnvkd` is an application server framework for C, written as a minimal threading library (an implementation of state threads) integrated with a process-isolating userland kernel.
+Applications are composed of stackless coroutines grouped like micro-threads in sets of micro-processes that each span individual contiguous memory segments that form micro-virtual-memory-spaces.
 These micro-processes are driven by a network event loop.

 The hierarchy is:
 1. stackless coroutine micro-threads in